 If the buyer only needs task automation

-An RPA or workflow tool may be enough.
+An RPA or process tool may be enough.

 Folium becomes the better choice when automation requires AI judgment, exception handling, model tests, staff adoption, and launch governance.